What is Ransomware – 15 Easy Steps To Protect Your System [Updated 2020]

 - It employs domain shadowing to conceal exploits and hide the communication between the downloader (payload) and the servers controlled by cyber criminals.

 - It features Fast Flux, another technique used to keep the source of the infection anonymous;

 - It deploys encrypted payloads which can make it more difficult for antivirus to see that they include malware, so the infection has more time to unfold;

-- It has polymorphic behavior that endows the ransomware with the ability to mutate enough to create a new variant, but not so much as to alter the malware’s function;
+- It has polymorphic behavior which gives it the ability to mutate enough to create a new variant, but not so much as to alter the malware’s function;

-If you’re keen on reading more about why your antivirus has trouble detecting ransomware and other advanced malware, we actually created a guide on that exact topic.
+If you’re keen on reading more about why your antivirus has trouble detecting advanced malware, we actually created a guide on that exact topic.

 The most notorious ransomware families